 How do I package my content to be valuable for a mobile audience?

-It always helps to start with a post.
-Whatever form your offering eventually takes (video, podcast, infographic) being able to clearly convey your idea in writing will help you to think clearly about what you have to offer.
+It always helps to start with writing a post article.
+Whatever form your offering eventually takes (lesson, video, podcast, audio, infographic, image, animation, powerpoint, etc) being able to clearly convey your idea in writing will help you to think clearly about what you have to offer.

 8 tips for writing (thinking) clearly

 Focus on a single valuable idea in your offering.
 Unpack what your want to say and leave things out that cannot be expressed in 300-500 words.
 (These can become separate, related offerings.)

 - Choose a nice place to write

 - Pick a time when your brain is fresh